 A beautiful patchwork of forests, plains, sand dunes and wetlands, the Cache Creek-Wolverine wilderness borders the Peace River, and constitutes some of the highest vegetative biodiversity within Alberta.

 AWA’s Cache Creek-Wolverine wilderness is a mosaic of diverse wildlife species that skirts the productive waterways of the Peace River.
 AWA believes the protection of this wilderness is vital to conserving Alberta’s northern wilderness.

 Located east of Chinchaga, AWA’s Cache Creek-Wolverine Area of Concern is unique ensemble of vegetative communities in northwest Alberta that supports a diverse array of animal species in the midst of many agricultural communities.
 The Cache Creek-Wolverine wilderness is 11,291 km2 of public lands within the Boreal Forest Natural Region of Alberta that also includes the Notikewin Provincial Park.
 This wilderness is distinguished by its high biological diversity in plant communities, in addition to boasting a rich history and culture.

 AWA’s Cache Creek-Wolverine Area of Concern is located south of the town of High Level and east of the town of Manning.
 These communities and others in the surrounding area have been supported by decades of agricultural and industrial developments within Cache Creek-Wolverine wilderness.
 The lowlands of this region that border the Peace River represents one of the fastest-expanding agricultural frontiers in Alberta, with only a small portion of native habitat that remains undisturbed.
 Minimal protection coupled with expanding industrial and agricultural developments compromises the sustainability of this invaluable northern wilderness.

-Currently, the majority of the Cache Creek-Wolverine is unprotected public lands with the exception of the Notikewin Provincial Park, which is located in the southwest region of AWA’s Cache Creek-Wolverine Area of Concern.
+Currently, the majority of the Cache Creek-Wolverine is unprotected public lands with the exception of the Notikewin Provincial Park, which is located in the southwest region of AWA’s Cache Creek-Wolverine Area of Concern, and two smaller (less than 5 km2) blocks comprising a Provincial Recreational Area and Natural Area.
 These landscapes are currently being exploited for multiple land uses, with a particularly high concentration of agricultural developments situated within the Peace River valley.